fabianmartins/alienattack.workshop/README.md

  git clone https://github.com/fabianmartins/spaceinvaders.app.git
 ~~~

-**IMPORTANT:** The frond-end DOES NOT WORK YET on mobile devices, and some versions of Windows, especially those with touch screen.
+**IMPORTANT:** The frond-end DOES NOT WORK YET on mobile devices, and some in versions of Windows, especially those with touch screen.

 #### STEP 4 - Update the environment